rohancoder19/rohancoder19/README.md

 # 💫 About Me:
-I am currently working on daily leetcode problems and solve DSA problems.I am a B.Tech student pursuing Narula Institute of Technology in electronics and computer science
+B.Tech student in Electronics and Computer Science at Narula Institute of Technology.
+Focused on strengthening foundational skills by solving daily LeetCode problems and practicing Data Structures and Algorithms (DSA).

 ## 🌐 Socials: